 Alyssa teaches art in the upper elementary, middle, and high schools.
 Alyssa has a B.F.A. in painting and sculpture from Syracuse University School of Visual and Performing Arts and an M.F.A. in animation from the University of Southern California School of Cinematic Arts.
 Alyssa’s animated films have screened and won awards at festivals in the U.S. and internationally.
 Prior to coming to Waverly, Alyssa taught video art, drawing and painting, and photography for almost eight years at Harvard-Westlake’s Middle and Upper Schools.
 (Email)

 Amy teaches filmmaking and is the middle school dean.
 Amy has an M.F.A. in film and video from California Institute of the Arts and a B.A. from University of Nevada, Las Vegas, where she studied English and film.
 She spent seven years at Wildwood School in West Los Angeles, where she was the administrative director and taught the film elective.
 Prior to working at Waverly, Amy was a consultant for Cal/West Educators, guiding independent school board members through the process of hiring heads of school.
-Amy has two children, Nola and Kanaan, and two lovable rescue dogs, Josie and Katie.
+Amy has two children, Nola and Kanaan (Kanaan attends Waverly and is in the 2nd grade), and two lovable rescue dogs, Josie and Katie.
 (Email)

 Sydney teaches drama at all divisions.
 Syd graduated from Williams College with a B.A. in theatre and English.
 An experienced actor, director, and educator, Syd says, “I am constantly inspired by the group work ethic I see and feel in every class at Waverly.
 Students are interested in creativity and kindness, and they work from a place of loving support for each other’s creative processes.”
 Syd’s son, Harry ‘19, graduated from Waverly.
 (Email)